The Science <

 Savings from Heat De-stratification

-In a typical 100,000 sq ft distribution center near Boston with a 30 ft ceiling height, one can expect a payback period of less than a year on an estimated installed cost of $27,500 for five AirMotion HVLS fans (more fans may be necessary if the prime objective is cooling, fewer are needed for heat destratification alone).
+In a typical 100,000 sq ft distribution center near Boston with a 30 ft ceiling height, one can expect a payback period of less than a year on five AirMotion HVLS fans with standard installation costs (more fans may be necessary if the prime objective is cooling, fewer are needed for heat destratification alone).

 In this example, heating degree-days are estimated to be 5,630 such that natural gas is estimated to cost $158,000 annually (higher for other fuel sources).
 It is also estimated that there is at least a 15°F difference in temperature between floor and ceiling (more of a heat strata difference is often encountered).